etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 SNMP Proxy Forwarder from SNMP managers turning it into transparent SNMP proxy.

-See `snmp-transport-options`_ for related options.
+See `snmp-transport-options-client-option`_ for related options.

+.. _snmp-peer-timeout-client-option:

 *snmp-peer-timeout*
 +++++++++++++++++++

 SNMP request timeout in seconds.

+.. _snmp-peer-retries-client-option:

 *snmp-peer-retries*
 +++++++++++++++++++

 How many times to retry timed-out SNMP request.

+.. _snmp-security-model-client-option:

 *snmp-security-model*
 +++++++++++++++++++++